mikesmitty/unixgroup/README.md

     $ groups michael
     michael users

-Set the USER env variable to the user to be checked, and GROUP to a space-delimited list of groups to check against
+Set the USER env variable to the user to be checked, and GROUP to a comma-separated list of groups to check against

     $ export USER="michael"
-    $ export GROUP="testgroup users wheel"
+    $ export GROUP="testgroup,users,wheel"

 Check the group membership